 - 2.1.
 The results of the surveys undertaken as shown in Attachment 2; - 2.2.
 The summary of submissions and Administration's responses as shown in Attachment 5; - 2.3.
-The amendment to the 'North Perth Parking Improvements' 2016/2017 budget item to be named 'Parking Restriction Implementation' in the 2017/2018 budget and the carry forward of \$20,000 in this budget item from 2016/17 to 2017/18; and - 2.4.
+The creation of a new budget item in the 2017/2018 financial year for the expenditure of \$20,000 for the implementation of parking restricitons in the Mount Hawthorn Town Centre; and - 2.4.
 The parking occupancy rates in and around the Mount Hawthorn Town Centre will be reviewed within six months of the introduction of the parking restriction changes and the results along with any recommendations will be reported back to Council.

+To consider:

-To consider the results of the 2016 Mount Hawthorn Town Centre parking survey and the outcomes of community consultation on the advertised draft parking restrictions.
+- The results of the 2016 Mount Hawthorn Town Centre parking survey; - The outcomes of community consultation on the advertised draft parking restrictions; and - The adoption of the proposed changes to parking restrictions.